Skip to main content

 Whether you’re a healthcare provider facing IME-related denials or a patient whose necessary equipment coverage has been terminated, we have the experience and dedication to protect your interests.
 Our comprehensive understanding of New York no-fault insurance law ensures that timing disputes don’t prevent you from receiving the benefits you deserve.

-Contact us now to schedule your consultation and learn how we can help navigate the complex world of IME cut-offs and DME coverage in New York’s no-fault insurance system.
+Contact us now to schedule your consultation and learn how we can help address the complex world of IME cut-offs and DME coverage in New York’s no-fault insurance system.

 Legal Update (February 2026): The IME procedures and DME coverage determinations discussed in this 2014 post may have been significantly updated through regulatory amendments and changes to New York’s no-fault insurance regulations.
 Practitioners should verify current IME timing requirements, DME prescription protocols, and coverage cut-off procedures, as these provisions have likely evolved over the past twelve years.